 SERVICES SBWIS PROVIDES

 To be eligible for all SBWIS services, adult/child/infant must have Spina Bifida, and reside within WI.
 We may require you to provide proof of SB diagnosis, upon request, to receive financial assistance.
 Please expect up to 2 weeks for requests to be processed and granted.
-We always appreciate receiving photos emailed to Kathy at sbwis@sbwis.org after you’ve received assistance so we can show our generous donors the faces of the people they support.
+We always appreciate receiving photos emailed to Virginia at sbwis@sbwis.org after you’ve received assistance so we can show our generous donors the faces of the people they support.

 Campership fund